xgaia/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 >  ![mus musculus annotation preview](images/mus_musculus_annotation_preview.png "Mus musculus annotation preview") {: .hands_on}

-## Integration of TSV files
+## Integration of tabular (TSV) files

 The TSV preview show an HTML table representing the TSV file.
-During integration, AskOmics we will convert the file using the header.
+During integration, AskOmics will convert the file using the header.

 <!-- First col: entity, then, attribute -->
 The first column of a TSV file will be the *entity* name.
 Other columns of the file will be *attributes* of the *entity*. *Labels* of the *entity* and *attributes* will be set by the header.
 This *labels* can be edited by clicking on it.